Number 18 Ormond Quay encapsulates the essence of Dublin’s historic street buildings.

 - Upper floor windows returned to their original Georgian grid configuration using precise historic dimensions.

-These works are presently being followed by repair of the historic interiors for residential use, including plasterwork, joinery, floors and ceilings, as well as a mechanical and electrical services.
+- Comprehensive conservation of traditional interiors for residential use, including plasterwork, joinery, floors and ceilings, as well as installation of mechanical and electrical services.

 You can find out more about the works undertaken so far by following our regular Building Updates as well as our Facebook and Twitter pages.

-Preparations are now underway to address the more complex 18th-century building to the rear on Arran Street East.
-This will involve careful investigative opening-up works to help determine the structural condition of the building and its original layout and design.
+Preparations are now underway in 2023 to address the more complex 18th-century building to the rear on Arran Street East.
+This will involve careful investigative opening-up works to help determine the structural condition of the building and its original commercial layout and design.

 - Late Georgian staircase straddling front and rear buildings

 - Second floor rear room with 1840s shutterbox, plasterwork and chimneypiece

 - Second floor front room overlooking the river Liffey.
 Missing original features such as window shutterboxes and decorative plasterwork will be reinstated.

 - Top floor front room with coombed ceiling, overlooking the river Liffey